-- ✓ Insure confidentiality.
+\checkmark Insure confidentiality.
 Always.
 Strictly.
 Clearly.
 Have it spelled out in a written job description for the positions parent-volunteers accept.
-If trust is broken, remove the volunteer immediately, both as a preventative for further breach of confidential information and as a statement to other parents that this will not be tolerated and the information regarding them and their child is safe. - ✓ Have back-up volunteers at the ready at all times.
+If trust is broken, remove the volunteer immediately, both as a preventative for further breach of confidential information and as a statement to other parents that this will not be tolerated and the information regarding them and their child is safe.

+\checkmark Have back-up volunteers at the ready at all times.
 Some children's health is so fragile that at any point parents could be too involved in a crisis to carry out responsibilities.
 Consider team or shared-volunteer assignments for this reason.

-- ✓ Monitor new volunteers carefully to observe and react to: - any inappropriate behavior - a focus only on their own child to the endangerment or neglect of others in the program - execessive emotional reactions to the work being done - · unrealistic expectations of clients, including their own child

-- ✓ Check regularly in specific, undisturbed interviews to find out how the volunteer is feeling about their work with clients.
+✓ Monitor new volunteers carefully to observe and react to:

+- any inappropriate behavior - a focus only on their own child to the endangerment or neglect of others in the program - excessive emotional reactions to the work being done - unrealistic expectations of clients, including their own child find out how the volunteer is feeling about their work with clients.
 For some people, it's great therapy; for others it becomes a burden but they feel obligated to stay in the position.
 It is critical to continually check to see that the placement of this parent-volunteer is best not only for them but also for their child and the agency.
-If it's not a 'match', explore other options of service. - ✓ When recruiting, do so with a long list of service options to best fit individual needs, demands, and skills. - ✓ Involve clients in recognition efforts.
-Don't slip into the easy assumptions that being part of their child's growth and development is all the thanks these parents need.
+If it's not a 'match', explore other options of service.